likicv/usysml-test-cases/test_cases.md

 ## Notes

 **Note 1**.
-There are other possible base types for *PartUsage*:
+There are other possible base types for *PartUsage*, outside of the scope of uSysML v0.01 (and hence not discussed):
 * `RequirementCheck::stakeholders` from the Requirements library model
 * `RequirementCheck::actors` from the Requirements library model
 * `Case::actors` from the Cases library model
 * `Item::subparts` from the Items library model

-These are outside of the scope of uSysML v0.01 hence not discussed.
-Furthermore, each of the above base Element is typed by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.
+Note that each of the above base Element is typed by *PartDefinition*, and therefore *PartUsage* is always typed by *PartDefinition*.

 # Test Case 01-004: *PartUsage* element syntactical forms